senaite/senaite.impress/README.md

-Until now we created all reports on the file system within this package, which is **not** the recommended way, because with future updates of `senaite.publisher`, these changes will be lost.
+Until now we created all reports on the file system within this package, which is **not** the recommended way, because with future updates of `senaite.impress`, these changes will be lost.

 Therefore it is recommended to create a new
 [SENAITE Add-On Package](https://docs.plone.org/4/en/develop/addons/schema-driven-forms/creating-a-simple-form/creating-a-package.html)